priyanka23091706/100DaysofCloud/Journey/004/Readme.md

 ## Cloud Research
 ![Journey/004/Architecture-Diagram-Keypair-lost.png]
+- ✍️ Tips and Steps
-- ✍️ Tips Create temporary instance in the same availibility zone as original because you can attach volume from the same availibility zone
+- Create temporary instance in the same availibility zone as original because you can attach volume from the same availibility zone
 - Stop the Original instance before you detach the volume as its the mount volume you cannot deattach it unless you stop the instance
+- Detach the original volume and attach to Temporary instance and run below commands

 -  Place where SSH keys are placed on the volume